 Alastair is a partner specialising in financial services regulation.
 He covers all types of regulatory issues, including structuring, licensing, conduct of business, governance and prudential regulation, for a wide range of clients.
 Alastair aims to give clear, practical guidance that cuts through the complexity of the underlying issues and provides clients with tangible solutions.
-His experience includes advising financial institutions on Brexit, UK bank ring-fencing, CRD V, IFPR, new products and services (including fintech), compliance issues and the regulatory implications of corporate transactions in the financial services space.
-He was recognised as a "rising star" by The Legal 500 directory for 2020 and as a "next generation partner" for 2021 and 2022.
+His experience includes advising financial institutions on Brexit, cross-border services, bank ring-fencing, CRD V, IFPR, new products and services, market abuse, compliance issues and the regulatory implications of corporate transactions in the financial services space.
+He was recognised as a "rising star" by The Legal 500 directory for 2020 and as a "next generation partner" for 2021, 2022 and 2023.